allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 Luckily, the services were scaled enough to handle the load.

 Nevertheless, once we deployed a fix for that, we noticed that the subscription limits were not properly defined in some cases.
-One subscription's rate limit was lower than the traffic on the topic.
+One subscription’s rate limit was lower than the traffic on the topic.

 ![Delivery rate](/img/articles/2017-03-03-hermes-max-rate/dc_delivery.png)